Photo: Helen Tansey.

 In Fall 2022, Hillman began an additional role as Associate Conductor and Director of Community Engagement of the Toronto Mendelssohn Choir.

-Prior to relocating to Toronto in 2021, Hillman served on the faculties of Boston University Metropolitan College/Prison Education Program, Boston University Tanglewood Institute, Gordon College, Kodály Music Institute, and Longy School of Music of Bard College.
+Prior to relocating to Toronto in 2021, Hillman served on the faculties of Boston University Metropolitan College/Prison Education Program, Boston University Tanglewood Institute, Gordon College, Kodály Music Institute, Longy School of Music of Bard College, and Toronto Summer Music.
 As a Boston University Prison Arts Scholar, Hillman co-initiated an innovative vocal music program in the Massachusetts prison system.

-Dr. Hillman is an examiner for Conservatory Canada and has adjudicated, guest conducted, performed, and presented throughout the United States and Canada, and in France, India, Indonesia, and Portugal.
-He has led All-State, festival, or honor choirs in Connecticut, Georgia, Maryland, Massachusetts, New York, Ontario, Rhode Island, Utah, Vermont, and Virginia.
-Most recently he conducted a Manhattan Concert Productions National Festival Chorus at Carnegie Hall.
-He returns to Carnegie Hall in 2023 (National Concerts) and 2024 to conduct national festival choruses.
+Dr. Hillman is an examiner for Conservatory Canada and has adjudicated, guest conducted, performed, and presented throughout the United States and Canada, and in France, India, Indonesia, Portugal, and Taiwan.
+He has led All-State, festival, or honor choirs in Connecticut, Georgia, Maryland, Massachusetts, New Jersey, New York, Ontario, Rhode Island, Taiwan, Utah, Vermont, and Virginia.
+Most recently he conducted two national festival choruses at Carnegie Hall with National Concerts and Manhattan Concert Productions.
+He returns to Carnegie Hall in 2024 to conduct.
+Hillman has conducted world premieres by Shireen Abu-Khader, Matthew Emery, and Sarah Quartel, among others.

-Hillman's upcoming engagements include guest conducting the ACSC High School Honor Choir in Taichung, Taiwan, All-State Choirs in New Hampshire and New Jersey, honor choirs in Massachusetts, Nova Scotia, Vermont, and Virginia; giving conducting masterclasses at Christ's College Taipei and at several universities in Brazil; and returning as a member of the jury of the Bali International Choir Festival in Indonesia.
+Hillman's upcoming engagements include giving conducting masterclasses at Christ's College Taipei and at several universities in Brazil and returning as a member of the jury of the Bali International Choir Festival in Indonesia.
 He is the curator and editor of The Jamie Hillman Choral Series published by Santa Barbara Music Publishing.
 His co-editorial work includes numerous editions of Arabic, Asian, Latin American, and Western choral pieces published by Earthsongs and Hinshaw Music.
 Choral pedagogical curriculum that he has co-written with composer Dan Forrest is published for Beckenhorst Press.
 He also edits pieces with composer Dan Forrest in Beckenhorst Press' Concert Series.

 Hillman earned an associate diploma from the Royal Conservatory of Music (Toronto) and degrees from Western University (London, Canada), University of Illinois Urbana-Champaign, and Boston University where he studied with Ann Howard Jones.
 Dr. Hillman is the 2012 laureate of the Leslie Bell Prize for Choral Conducting from the Ontario Arts Council.